tip-org/tools-paper/paper.md

 You may, for example, have a grand new idea for an induction principle, but don't want to make your own lemma discovery system to try it out.
-We want to provide off-the-shelf components that the author of an inductive prover can use to build their tool---just as someone writing an experimental first-order prover might use an existing clausifier instead of writing their own.
+We want to provide off-the-shelf components that the author of an inductive prover can use to build their tool-just as someone writing an experimental first-order prover might use an existing clausifier instead of writing their own.
 TIP provides ready-made solutions to all three problems above: a pass for applying